Odiambo/odipie/ReadMe.md

   Efficiency in loading AI/ML libraries (e.g., TensorFlow, PyTorch, scikit-learn, Transformers, NumPy, Pandas, Matplotlib, OpenCV) only when they are actually used, minimizing startup time and memory footprint.

 - **File Structure:**</br>
-  Project file tree for learns to keep things organized:
+  Project file tree tohelp new learners to keep things organized:
 ```
   ai_project/
 ├── app/